underkube/blog/content/posts/metallb-on-ocp4-baremetal.md

 draft: false
 tags: ["openshift", "kubernetes", "metallb"]
 ---

+UPDATE: I submitted a [PR](https://github.com/danderson/metallb/pull/447) to the MetalLB docs on how to deploy MetalLB on OpenShift 4 and it has been merged \o/ so hopefully it will be live soon.

+ORIGINAL BLOG POST:
+--8<--

 This blog post illustrates my steps to deploy [metallb](https://metallb.universe.tf/) on [OCP4](https://www.redhat.com/en/openshift-4) running on baremetal.